marckysharky/curriculum_vitae/cv.md

 ## Key skills

-* Ruby software development
+* 5+ years Ruby software development
-* Ruby on Rails application development & production scaling
+* Full stack Ruby on Rails application development & production scaling
 * Software design and architecture
 * Amazon Web Services hosting

 ## Current Position - Lead Developer at Lonely Planet
 From Aug 2014

-Leading development teams and working independently on delivering applications that meet business requirements, including:
+Leading development teams and working independently.
+Responsible for overseeing quality and delivery of a range of software solutions with teams distributed across multiple timezones.
+Building upon and improving newly integrated practices, and continuing to encourage a DevOps philosophy across all technology teams.

+Projects includes:

 * Data aggregation and processing engines
 * Restful and Hypermedia API services